streptomyces/advancedR/README.md

 # same as in data.
 Hint: Use rownames(data) to subset
 # temp.

-# The data frame "data" is needed in the later
+# 6. After making sure that "data" is as resuired run the
-# exercises.
-Keep it.
+# following.

+saveRDS(data, file = "data.rds");

 ###################
 ### dplyr style ###